o3de/o3de.org/content/docs/user-guide/features/editor/viewport/working-with-viewport-interaction-model.md

 This feature has the following limitations:
 + The Viewport Interaction Model supports component entities only and doesn't support legacy entities, such as terrain and vegetation\.
-+ When you enable the Viewport Interaction Model, this feature removes some toolbar options in the [Lumberyard Editor Interface](/docs/userguide/editor/interface.md), such as vertex snapping\.
++ When you enable the Viewport Interaction Model, this feature removes some toolbar options in the [O3DE Editor Interface](/docs/userguide/editor/interface.md), such as vertex snapping\.
 + You can't change or customize shortcuts for the Viewport Interaction Model\.

 **Topics**